Skip to main content Skip to navigation

 Consider, for example, a major financial institution experiencing a data breach in its contact center, leading to thousands of customers' credit card details being exposed.
 This incident would result not only in significant financial repercussions but also in severe damage to the company's reputation.

 The rapid spread of such news can damage customer trust, leading to a loss of business as customers move to competitors they perceive as more secure.
-This scenario exemplifies how a single breach can have a domino effect, impacting long-term customer relationships and brand credibility.
+A single breach can have a domino effect, impacting long-term customer relationships and brand credibility.

 What Are the Risks and Real-World Implications of Cyber Threats?